Neal/pebble-vlc-remote/README.md

 | Single click down <sub><sup>(option 2)</sup></sub> | Seek -10 seconds          |
 | Long click up <sub><sup>(option 2)</sup></sub>     | Seek +1 minute            |
 | Long click down <sub><sup>(option 2)</sup></sub>   | Seek -1 minute            |

+## Features

+* Toggle play/pause.
+* Increment or decrement volume 5% and set it to lowest or highest.
+* Seek +- 10 seconds and +- 1 minute.
+* Title text layer on top displays "Refreshing..." until it fetches data, then to the filename VLC provides, or an error if one occurs.
+* Status gets the status from VLC - should be "Playing", "Paused", "Stopped", or "Unknown" when not known.
+* Volume is displayed in a progress bar and as text; both range from 0% to 200% (0% when unknown).
+* Seek progress bar shows how far in the movie you are.